sohanlaxmicoin/go/tools/stellar-archivist/README.md

 # stellar-archivist

-This is a small tool, written in Go, for working with `stellar-core` history archives directly.
+This is a small tool, written in Go, for working with `rover-core` history archives directly.
-It is a standalone tool that does not require `stellar-core`, or any other programs.
+It is a standalone tool that does not require `rover-core`, or any other programs.

-It is much smaller and simpler than `stellar-core`, and is intended only for archive-maintenance tasks.
+It is much smaller and simpler than `rover-core`, and is intended only for archive-maintenance tasks.

   - reporting the current state of an archive
   - mirroring archives, or portions of archives